anahid-rr/HouseCrush/README.md

+# House Crush

+House Crush is your smart rental assistant that finds the perfect home for you.
+It searches across multiple property websites and matches listings with your specific needs like budget, location, and amenities.
-An AI-powered rental finder that gathers listings from multiple property websites, filters them based on user preferences (budget, amenities, bedrooms, parking), and intelligently ranks them based on proximity to key places like work, school, or fitness centers.
+The AI-powered system then ranks each property based on how close it is to your important places like work, school, or gym.

-This saves users time and gives them a personalized shortlist of the best options
+## Quick Start
+* Install Python 3.8 or higher
+* Run `pip install -r requirements.txt`
+* Execute `python minimal.py -k <together_api_key>` to start the application

+For detailed setup instructions and configuration options, please refer to the requirements.txt file.